Garth Brooks: Country Legend Returning To Kansas City For First Time In A Decade

 — Garth Brooks (@garthbrooks) March 22, 2017

 The addition of the Kansas City stop holds a certain significance due to the success of his last visit.
 When Brooks last played in Kansas City in 2007, Billboard reported that he was able to move almost 160,000 tickets in under two hours.
-Though only one scheduled performance was originally intended, he ended up playing nine shows.
+Although only one scheduled performance was originally intended, he ended up playing nine shows.

 Of course, Brooks was retired at the time, but he was still making a few infrequent appearances during his hiatus.
-He also released a new single the same year, which was called “More Than A Memory” and appeared on his The Ultimate Hits album.
+He also released a new single the same year, which was called “More Than a Memory” and appeared on his Ultimate Hits album.

-Although his comeback and World Tour have been major successes, Brooks appeared on the Ellen DeGeneres show last fall and admitted that he wasn’t sure that his return would go as well as it ultimately has.
+Although his comeback and world tour have been major successes, Brooks appeared on The Ellen DeGeneres Show last fall and admitted that he wasn’t sure that his return would go as well as it ultimately has.
 He implied that he wasn’t sure the fans would return as quickly as they did and said he wasn’t sure what to expect.

-“I was scared nobody would show up, I was scared to death,” Brooks said on the Ellen DeGeneres Show.
+“I was scared nobody would show up, I was scared to death,” Brooks said on The Ellen DeGeneres Show.
 “Everything moves on — I get it.
 And everything has its time.
 So when we announced Chicago, the opening city, I didn’t know what [would] happen.”

 Garth Brooks Plots His Return to Kansas City https://t.co/hPWIrO29pr pic.twitter.com/SN6dN8XYiP